List of Arrow characters: Rene Ramirez / Wild Dog

-In season eight, Rene assists Oliver for the upcoming Crisis.
-Following the Crisis and the formation of Earth-Prime, Rene is allowed by a revived Quentin Lance to succeed him as Mayor of Star City.
-He also assists in finding a younger William and attends Oliver's funeral.

 In a flashforward to 2040, Rene has become the mayor of the Glades.
 After a timeline change following the Crisis, Rene is the mayor of Star City.

 In season eight, the Earth-2 Rene is Malcolm Merlyn's head of security, but secretly works with Tommy Merlyn / Dark Archer in his plan to destroy the Glades for the death of Thea.
 He is defeated by Green Arrow and arrested by the police and is later killed when Earth-2 is destroyed.

 The character is based on the DC Comics character Wild Dog.

 Dinah Drake / Black Canary

 Dinah Drake (portrayed by Juliana Harkavy; main: seasons 6–8; recurring: season 5) is a detective, formerly of the Central City Police Department.
 She went undercover in a drug ring with the alias "Tina Boland", only for her partner to be murdered after they were both revealed to be cops.
 After the particle accelerator explosion, she receives the ability to produce sonic waves with her scream and hunts down the leader of the drug ring to get revenge for her partner's death.
 Oliver and his team seek to recruit Drake as a candidate to succeed Laurel Lance as Black Canary.
 Dinah joined the Star City Police Department after she settled in the city.

-Harkavy has been promoted to the main cast for season six, her character having survived the explosions on Lian Yu.

 Following the battle on Lian Yu, Dinah is upgraded from a detective to police lieutenant.
 In flashbacks, Dinah was almost killed by Black Siren before being saved by Quentin.
 She later finds out that her former partner-lover Vincent Sobel is alive and is the Vigilante.
 She resumes her relationship with him before he is killed by Black Siren.
 She goes on a killing spree, targeting Black Siren and her allies.
-She is later fired from her job after Oliver fires the corrupt police captain, Kimberly Hill.
+She is later fired from her job after Oliver fires corrupt police captain Kimberly Hill.
 Before leaving the desk, she fires Dinah and the rest of the honest cops.
 Dinah and Black Siren become allies when Quentin is shot by Ricardo Diaz.